microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

     Get-ServicePrincipal
     ```

-4. Add the Service Principal Object ID to the eDiscoveryManager role using [Add-RoleGroupMember](/powershell/module/exchange/add-rolegroupmember) cmdlet and verify using [Get-RoleGroupMember](/powershell/module/exchange/get-rolegroupmember) cmdlet.
+4. Add the Service Principal Object ID to the eDiscoveryManager role by using the [Add-RoleGroupMember](/powershell/module/exchange/add-rolegroupmember) cmdlet and verify by using the [Get-RoleGroupMember](/powershell/module/exchange/get-rolegroupmember) cmdlet.

     Run the following cmdlets, replacing the **Member** argument in the first cmdlet.